maxencealluin/Corewar/README.md

 # Corewar

 A reproduction of the Corewar game: Virtual Machine with GUI using Ncurses library, Assembly compiler and champion written in redcode.
+This is a team project which has been made as part of the cursus of 42.

 ## Description :